Creativity and Innovation

-We often falsely assume that all cultures encourage or even recognize what we often say is a human urge to create and innovate.
-Some people say that America is creative and innovative despite its governments’ policies.
-Others say that it is creative and innovative precisely because of them.
-Be this as it may, our governments’ policies can and do create incentives that influence innovation in labs, markets, institutions and societies both at home and abroad.
+We often falsely assume that all cultures encourage or even recognize the human urge to create and innovate.
+Some say that America is creative and innovative despite its governments’ policies, while others say that it is creative and innovative precisely because of them.
+In either case, our governments’ policies can and do create incentives that influence innovation in labs, markets, institutions, and societies both at home and abroad.

 - What concerns might we have about creativity and innovation?

 - How might our public policies address these concerns?

 - What different policy possibilities might we develop for creativity and innovation?
 And how can we make policy for things that do not yet exist?